On this page:

 Example

-A research doctorate student is attending an internship at the Australian Public Service.
-Using the Australian Public Service’s 37.5-hour work week, one FTE day is equal to 7.5 hours.
+A research doctorate student is undertaking an internship at a place of employment where the standard work week is 37.5-hours per week.
+One FTE day is equal to 7.5 hours.

 A research doctorate student’s engagement in industry internship activities in one week is as follows: